OutatimeSoftware/TOBARA/info/Documentation.md

 ##### UC002.
 Simplify

-*Description* Given a Boolean function, the system returns its simples expression.
+*Description:* Given a Boolean function, the system returns its simples expression.

 *Sequence*